nevzatseferoglu/Quick-Dict/README.md

 # pragmatic-dict
-Dictionary is one of our most used guides 'n our lives.
+Dictionary is one of our most used guides in our lives.